Busy Mom Diet Tips !!!!!

 • Take a walk: A brisk outing can tame a growling stomach.
 Partly it's the mental boost that helps, but exercise may also change levels of neuroendocrine chemicals that affect appetite suppression and feelings of fullness.

-3:30 P.M.
-The kids are vegging out in front of the computer.
-You send them out to play while you work on your laptop.• Send everyone to the park (including yourself): "And get into the game, too," says Smithson.
+• Send everyone to the park (including yourself): "And get into the game, too," says Smithson.
 A jump rope costs less than $10 and burns almost 750 calories in an hour, and it's just as much fun as you remember.
 Hula hoops now come weighted for exercise — you can kill 100 calories in just 10 minutes of hip swiveling.
 Ride bikes, skate, whack the tetherball.

 • At work?: You'll probably be going into your post-lunch, mid-afternoon dip around now.
 Pick yourself up — and burn some calories — with a brisk 10-minute walk, indoors or outside.